 The Invasion of Cyprus: The historical conflict between Turkey and Greece flared in the 1960s when fighting between Greek and Turkish residents on British-ruled Cyprus was quelled by UN peacekeepers.
 Following a Greek coup attempt in 1974, some 30,000 Turkish forces invaded the island.
-After taking control of about 1/3 of the island, the Turks established the Turkish Republic of Northern Cyprus (TRNC).
-To date, Turkey is the world's only country that has officially recognized the TRNC (see p.
-10 of
+After taking control of about 1/3 of the island, the Turks established Turkish Republic of Cyprus Northern (TRNC).
+Tο date.
+Turkev is the world's only country that has officially recognized the TRNC (see p.
+10 of Political and Social Relations).